tv2/mediatech-logger/README.md

 logger.tag('testing').info('test message')
 logger.info('message', { tag: 'testing', otherMeta: 'meta' }) // Each of the severity level methods takes an optional argument, with extra attributes for the log context.

+logger.meta({ hostname: 'host1', author: 'me' }) // Creates a new log context with the specified meta data.

+logger.setLevel(Level.info) // Set the specified level for all vaults in the logger.
 ```

 ## Environment Variables